geniqks/Cosmoosjs/packages/hono-openapi-adapter/README.md

 $ bun test
 ```

 To test the codebase you need to emulate the process of bootstraping the application.
-At the moment you can use the helper given below setup them
+At the moment you can use the helper given below

 ```ts
 /**